Digital Collections

 If you do not see the interview you are looking for, please email Chloe.Pascual@csulb.edu

 The Online Archive of California (OAC) provides free public access to detailed descriptions of primary resource collections from libraries, special collections, archives, historical societies, and museums throughout California.
 Special Collections and University Archives is working hard to create and get our finding aids (collection guides) onto the OAC website.
-In late 2023, we became a contributing member, though we do not have any finding aids online yet.
+We recently became a contributing member, though we do not have any finding aids online yet.

 Please check back in with us, as we are hoping to contribute finding aids soon!
 Please email us with any questions you have about our finding aids or collection guides.